 The fair moved several times until in 1820 it was finally established in the Gardens of Victory, a location that lasted until the end of the 20th century, being in 1994 the final and definite move of the Cordoba fair to the El Arenal fairground, an area situated on the shore of the river Guadalquivir with a lot more space and with the biggest fair entrance gate in Spain that has its own style with features of Cordoba’s caliphate past.

-During this month there are 2 important pilgrimages, the Linares one and Santo Domingo, originally religious celebrations from the conquest of Cordoba in the year 1236.
-They take place in the foothills of the Cordoba mountain range.
+May is a month of vibrant celebrations in Cordoba.
+Two significant pilgrimages, the Linares and Santo Domingo, take centre stage.
+These events, which originated from the religious celebrations following the conquest of Cordoba in 1236, take place in the picturesque foothills of the Cordoba mountain range.

-From the 8th to the 19th of May, the fair of the patios and balconies takes place, where they decorate the railings and balconies of the private houses, competing for the most beautiful.
-This festivity has been marked as natural tourist interest and patrimony of humanity by the Unesco.
+From the 8th to the 19th of May, Cordoba hosts the fair of the patios and balconies.
+Private houses compete to have the most beautifully decorated railings and balconies.
+This festivity has been recognised as a natural tourist interest and a part of humanity's patrimony by UNESCO, reflecting its cultural significance.

 On the map below you can see the marked route on a map: